bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 may be that there are flaws that I've created myself through lack of understanding.
 As I mentioned, my goal was simply to "get things working".

+My main motivation for this project was that even though the Seagate Central is an "ancient" platform by modern standards, it is still perfectly capable of being useful in a modern home network.
+After making the upgrades in this guide my Seagate Central is happily working as a file server, as a storage point for half a dozen security cameras, and I have cross compiled and installed lots of new software and services including

+* Syncthing - Modern file synchronization server and client
+* Motion - Security camera analysis software
+* Up to date versions of linux command line tools
+* MiniDLNA - To replace the bloated and CPU guzzling Twonky DLNA server

 Hopefully these instructions can serve as a template for upgrading the Linux kernel on other Linux based embedded NAS equipment.
 In particular the 64K page size additions will hopefully prove useful for other NAS